Volunteer Resume: Examples and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

-Save time on resume building by using one of these three well-designed templates:
+Save time on creating a resume by using one of these three well-designed templates in our resume builder:

 The pop of color and the box-shaped text field accentuate the applicant’s name.
 The template has a compact look, with all sections divided into a two-column layout.

 The template gets a unique touch with a colored border that emphasizes the page header and section headers.
 Ample white space ensures readability.